piotrsmykaj/runtime-containers/README.md

 The template must have the following functionality:
 1. File path replacement ( replacement of the file path by the build context )
 2. Conditional statement of a runtime variable ( when runtime are build, I want condition the integration of the statement if variable condition are meet, like version of runtime php-7.1)

+#### Additional files

+When ADD or COPY are used in components, the specified must be stored inside a "files" directory but the written path must follow the syntax: files/component_name/path_to_files_in_files_directory

 ## Runtime